 As Orlove noted, barter may occur in commercial economies, usually during periods of monetary crisis.
 During such a crisis, currency may be in short supply, or highly devalued through hyperinflation.
 In such cases, money ceases to be the universal medium of exchange or standard of value.
 Money may be in such short supply that it becomes an item of barter itself rather than the means of exchange.
 Barter may also occur when people cannot afford to keep money (as when hyperinflation quickly devalues it).

-When you load the menu option, the values you see displayed will be the values currently in use by your game.
-Vanilla values are 3.3 and 2.0.
-If the menu is displaying different values, then you have a mod installed which is already adjusting these two settings.
-If you choose to select a new setting, Trade & Barter will override the settings from the other mod.
-If at any time you wish to revert the settings back to those made by another mod, simply deselect this setting and reload your game.
+By default this option is turned off.
+When you load the mod menu, the value you see displayed is the setting currently in use in your game.
+The vanilla value is 2.0, so any other number indicates that another mod is already changing this setting.
+If you decide to turn this option on, than the settings from Trade & Barter will overwrite any changes to this value made by other mods.
+If at any time you wish to revert the settings back to those made by another mod, simply toggle off this option and reload your game.
 You will need to reload your game before the changes from Trade & Barter are fully canceled out.